Sivayogeith/Python/README.md

 > python measure.py

-It will ask some User input Enter it
+It will ask some User input Enter it:

+> Please Enter The First Num: (Ex: 200, 4560)

+> Please Enter The Second Num: (Ex: 1425, 1235 )

+> Please Enter The First Unit: (Ex: l, kg, g)

+> Please Enter The Second Unit: (Ex: ml, g, mg)

 And Boom!

 It gives you Answer

+*Note : It only works like : 1235 L to mL not 1235 L to Kg ( It was not in my math syllabus )*

 **_If found issue please report it in Issues_**